Srujan-D/Indoor-UAV/README.md

 I will be working on the local planning problem so that the UAV can be enabled to navigate in an evironment containing dynamic obstacles.

+FASTPlanner seems to be very famous.
+But will need to think of some modifications or something new.
+Basically 4 mahine kaam karaychay tar kahitari pahije...

 In gen planning sathi: http://lavalle.pl/planning/bookbig.pdf